 Plants form the basis of all life on earth and are known as producers.
 Plant cells contain structures known as plastids which are absent in animal cells.
 These plastids are double-membraned cell organelles which play a primary role in the manufacturing and storing of food.
 There are three types of plastids –

-- Chromoplasts- They are the color plastids, found in all flowers, fruits and are mainly responsible for their distinctive colors.
+- Chromoplasts- They are the colour plastids, found in all flowers, fruits and are mainly responsible for their distinctive colours.

-- Chloroplasts- They are green colored plastids, which comprises of green colored pigments within the plant cell and are called as the chlorophyll.
+- Chloroplasts- They are green coloured plastids, which comprises of green-coloured pigments within the plant cell and are called as the chlorophyll.